thepyottlab/Pillar-Modiolar-Localization-V3.2/README.md

 NOTE: if you only exported ribbon volumes, set "Ribbonsonly" to "TRUE" in "Synapse_script.R" before running the script.
 When running the script with only ribbon data, R will give the following error message: "In min(tmp) : no non-missing arguments to min; returning Inf".
 This can be ignored.

 # Changelog:
+Version 3.2 (FINAL) - bug fixes
+- Update only applies to volume analysis scripts.
+- All scripts updated to latest reviewed date.
+- Graphs now properly show only ribbons without deleting unpaired ribbons when selecting Ribbonsonly=TRUE.
+- Graphs now properly reflect whether normalized volumes or raw volumes are used.
+- Fixed bug in which Ribbon:PSD pair statistics would not show up in the masterscript.

 Version 3.1 - analysis of individual pairs
 - Update only applies to volume analysis scripts
 - Analysis by pairs added.
 The processed file now contains a sheet that shows which ribbon is paired with which PSD.
 The ratios of ribbon/PSD volumes are calculated.
 Pillar and modiolar means and medians of normalized and raw volume ratios are added.